Rethink the workplace of the future

 Deliver technology that just works then steps out of the way

 Organisations should strive to create collaboration scenarios that are as spontaneous and enjoyable as face-to-face interactions.
-That means enabling digital collaborations that start simply and consistently every time, regardless of whether participants are joining from a conference room or their smartphone, with all participants able to enjoy high quality audio and video free from background noise or visual distractions.
+That means enabling digital collaborations that start simply and consistently every time, regardless of whether participants are joining remotely from their homes or in offices, with all participants able to enjoy high quality audio and video free from background noise or visual distractions.

 The sheer variety of collaboration scenarios means there is no one-size-fits-all solution.
 But working with a single supplier can deliver consistency in experience as workers move between different environments.